qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 "%}

 {% include collapsible.html title="experiment notes" content="
-- description
+- *description*

 we each did two trials on an **eight-pound block of lead**. once *without* draining it into a jar, and once *with*. most students had to resort to boro beads to complete both tests in a reasonable timeframe. i refused to. they didn't let me go til last. probably a good call, in retrospect.

 ---

-- first trial
+- *first trial*

-preparation and imbibing of this extract both went fairly normally. the lead melted into a puddle without changing temperature, as expected. i paced around the room slowly, focusing on my channel. at the 40-second mark, i felt my indicators begin melting. i waited another five seconds before ceasing. i picked my coin-puddles up from the floor and <s>took a moment to clear my head.</s> <span class='note'>You passed out.</span>
+preparation and imbibing of this extract both went fairly normally. the lead melted into a puddle in my hand but stayed cold, as expected. i paced around the room slowly, focusing on my channel. at the 40-second mark, i felt my indicators begin melting. i waited another five seconds before ceasing. i picked my coin-puddles up from the floor and <s>took a moment to clear my head.</s> <span class='note'>You passed out.</span>

 ---

-- second trial
+- *second trial*

-personally, i think the second trial went swimmingly. my classmates wouldn't tell you as such. preparation went just fine, but my throat tried to scream while i was imbibing the extract. i held the channel together, but i couldn't speak until after class. the lead melted, again, as expected. the jar swallowed it up instantly, as expected. i didn't cease my channel as expected, though.
+personally, i think the second trial went swimmingly. my classmates wouldn't tell you as such. preparation went just fine, but my throat tried to scream while i was imbibing the extract. i held the channel together, but my voice was shot. the lead melted, again, as expected. the jar swallowed it up instantly, as expected. i didn't cease my channel as expected, though.

-i held it out and continued pacing. at the 30-second mark, the class fell silent. at the 36-second mark, i surveyed my classmates and grinned. at the 40-second mark, i drank the jar of lead.
+i held it out and continued pacing. at the 30-second mark, the class fell silent. at the 36-second mark, i surveyed my classmates and grinned. at the 40-second mark, i brought the jar of lead to my lips, slowly drinking it down.

+woke up in my bed at the infirmary.

-honestly? the taste wasn't particularly interesting.
+and, honestly? the taste wasn't particularly interesting.

 "%}